diy-make/memory/2025/Q4/12/21/md/2025-12-21_png_journal.md

 ### 88. `88-axiom-plans-synthesis-of-pr-detailed-narratives.png`
 ![88-axiom-plans-synthesis-of-pr-detailed-narratives.png](../png/88-axiom-plans-synthesis-of-pr-detailed-narratives.png)
-- **Description:** Terminal view showing agent Axiom (tab 1) assessing its progress on the Trunk README narrative.
+- **Description:** Terminal view showing agent Axiom assessing its progress on the Trunk README narrative.
 Axiom acknowledges that while the "architectural skeleton" and "metabolic logic" are established, it still needs to layer in the detailed narratives requested by the user, such as the "LLMs as ineffective vending machines" analogy, specific Ixventure.studio stack details, and granular Genesis links.
 The user responds by reinforcing the "Audit Scrutiny" mandate, requiring detailed reports for every pull request resolution and a final edit review of all synthesized narratives.
 This interaction captures the "narrative layering" phase of the Release Process, where the agent moves from structural setup to deep conceptual synthesis under strict human guidance.
 - **Key Takeaway:** The "WeDo" journaling process is a collaborative refinement of the project's story, where the agent layers in sizable conceptual context while the user maintains authority over the final narrative output through rigorous audit and review.
 - **Creation Date:** 2025-12-21
 - **Original Filename:** `Screenshot from 2025-12-21 18-18-07.png`